sarahkbakir/portfolio2/blog/Refrences.md

   - [Vercel Documentation](https://vercel.com/docs/concepts)

-**Problem solving**
+## **Problem solving**
-  ---

 I love problem solving time, and unless I manage to make time limits for myself, I can spend everyday all day solving problems on platforms and learning tricks, ideas, concepts and methods.
 It's very challenging and rewarding.
 I would reccomend though starting with beginner level problems and leveling up rather than just going random because as a beginner failing at solving problems will be very disappointing.

-I found a couple of lists of **Problem Solving** websites, tried some of them and would happily reccomend some of which I loved, found very entertaining and helpful.
+I found a couple of lists of Problem Solving websites, tried some of them and would happily reccomend some of which I loved, found very entertaining and helpful.

-- Problem Solving:
+- **Problem Solving** :

   - [CodeWars](https://www.codewars.com)
   - [Leetcode](https://www.Leetcode.com)
   - [Hackerrank](https://www.Hackerrank.com)